 - Specialized equipment was designed and built for the Hubble telescope.
 While not as astronomic (!) in price, enterprise database performance requires more specialized (and expensive) hardware.

-- The Hubble telescope in itself is a single point of failure in that if we were to lose the telescope (or a lens), we would lose the ability to get all of these amazing images.
+- The Hubble telescope is a single point of failure.
+If we lose the telescope (or a lens), we would lose the ability to get all of these amazing images.

-This is NOT to say scale up is a bad thing, after all we get these amazing images from the Hubble telescope precisely because we (well, NASA scientists) have focused on creating Hubble with non-commodity specialized hardware.
-Following the same analogy, relational database systems (or cube systems) also benefit from this scale up approach because it becomes possible to provide query results quickly.
+This is NOT to say scale up is a bad thing.
+After all we get these amazing images from the Hubble telescope precisely because we (well, NASA scientists) have focused on creating Hubble with non-commodity specialized hardware.
+Following the same analogy, relational database systems benefit from this scale up to provide fast queries.

 Scale Out Space Analogy